Durham-Adaptive-Optics/daoBase/docs/source/state_machine.rst

     void transition_Running_Error() override;
     void transition_Error_Idle() override;

-To customize the behavior of a state machine object, derive from the base state machine class and override the desired hooks or transition functions, as shown in the example below.

 Below is a code example that shows how to use the **Dao** C++ state machine class with custom behaviour for when the **Idle** state is entered and when the state changes from **Idle** to **Running**: